tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 #### 4.2.1 Single Record in Darwin Core Data Package (normative)

-In a Darwin Core Data Package (DwC-DP), data are represented as a set of normalized, interrelated tables rather than as discrete, self-contained records.
+While BDQ is independent of data encodings such as Darwin Core, we illustrate a basic principle here using the Darwin Core Data Package (DwC-DP) as an example.
+DwC-DP data are represented as a set of normalized, interrelated tables rather than as discrete, self-contained records.
 As a consequence, the concept of a “Single Record” for the purposes of Biodiversity Data Quality (BDQ) Tests does not correspond directly to a single row in any table.
 Instead, a **`Single Record`** in a DwC-DP context SHOULD be understood as a **derived record view**, constructed as a projection (view) over the relational structure of the data package.

 ##### 4.2.1.1 Definition of Single Record View (normative)